4 February 2020

 People living or working in border areas of Northern Ireland should be aware of 'inadvertent roaming'.
 This happens when the signal from a domestic UK network is weak or unavailable and a phone picks up a stronger signal from a network in the Republic of Ireland.
 In these cases, users may accidentally incur expensive international roaming rates.

-To help address this issue if there is no Brexit deal, the government has passed legislation requiring operators to continue to:
+To help address this issue, the government has passed legislation requiring operators to continue to:

 - make information available to their customers on how to avoid inadvertent roaming in border regions